-Last October I did something a little different—I took a solo trip to Italy.
-I was between jobs (by choice) and had some extra money stashed away, and decided to take advantage of this rare moment in my life by doing what I love most—traveling.
+In October of 2019 I did something a little different—I took a solo trip to Italy.
+By choice, I was between jobs and had some extra money stashed away, and decided to take advantage of this rare moment in my life by doing what I love most—traveling.
 I was away for 10 nights, during which I spent time on Lake Como with a day trip to Varese, then moved on to Bergamo with visits to Lake d’Iseo and Lake Garda, and ended in Milan with a side trip to Alba and Barolo.

-My inbound flight got into Milan Malpensa very early in the morning.
+My inbound flight got into Malpensa Airport very early in the morning.
 I rented a car and drove to Filario Hotel in Lezzeno on Lake Como.
-I had stayed there with Charles the year before and absolutely loved it.
-And what’s not to love about a lakefront boutique hotel with jaw-dropping views and impeccable service?
+I had stayed there with Charles the year before and absolutely loved it…from the jaw-dropping views to the impeccable service.
 I treated myself to a Deluxe Room, which wasn’t ready upon my arrival, so I headed down to the dining patio for some much needed espresso and a reviving breakfast.

-My room, which became available shortly thereafter, had a balcony with sweeping views of the lake and the surrounding mountains.
+Shortly after finishing breakfast, I was handed the key to my room.
+Another reason why I love Filario—every room has a private balcony with sweeping views of the lake and the surrounding mountains.
 It was a brilliant fall day, and I spent time gazing at the incredible scenery, still as overwhelmingly beautiful as I remembered…perhaps even more so.
 Eventually, I tore myself away from the tableau on my balcony to shower and get ready for the day.

 In my years of travel, I’ve discovered the best way to counter jet lag is to keep busy and active; needless to say, I planned a bustling day for myself.
 I drove to Bellagio to catch the traghetto ferry, which whisked me across the lake to the western shore.
 I got off in Cadenabbia and walked to Villa Carlotta, a grand and elegant late-17th century lakefront manor with an impressive sculpture collection and a 20-acre botanical garden.